coreruleset/documentation/content/deployment/install.md

 In many scenarios, the default example CRS configuration will be a good enough starting point.
 It is, however, a good idea to take the time to look through the example configuration file *before* deploying it to make sure it's right for a given environment.

+{{% notice warning %}}
+In particular, _Response_ rules are enabled by default.
+You must be aware that you may be vulnerable to RFDoS attacks, depending on the responses your application is sending back to the client.
+You could be vulnerable, if your responses from your application can contain user input.
+If an attacker can submit user input that is returned as part of a response, the attacker can craft the input in such a way that the response rules of the WAF will block responses containing that input _for all_ clients.
+For example, a blog post might no longer be accessible because of the contents of a comment on the post.
+See [this blog post](https://blog.sicuranext.com/response-filter-denial-of-service-a-new-way-to-shutdown-a-website/) about the problems you could face.
+There is an [experimental scanner](https://github.com/edoardottt/RFDos-Scanner) that uses [nuclei](https://github.com/projectdiscovery/nuclei?tab=readme-ov-file#install-nuclei) to find out if are affected.
+So if you are unsure, first test your application before enabling the response rules, or risk accidentally blocking some valid responses.
+Response rules can be easily disabled by uncommenting the rule with id `900500` in the `crs-setup.conf` file, since CRS version 4.10.0.

+**The CRS team believes that the damage that can be caused by webshells and information leakage outweighs the damage of RFDos attacks, in general.
+Thus, the response rules remain active in the default configuration for now.**
+{{% /notice %}}

 Once any settings have been changed within the example configuration file, as needed, it should be renamed to remove the .example portion, like so:

 ```bash